 - Blue dye: During the operation, your surgeon injects blue dye into your breast.
 Based on where the dye travels, your doctor determines whether the lymph fluid in your breast cancer is draining to the lymph nodes in your armpit.

-Breast surgeons at MedStar Health recommend minimally invasive breast biopsies whenever possible so the most effective and least uncomfortable approach to breast biopsy is used.
+Breast surgeons at MedStar Health recommend minimally invasive breast biopsies whenever possible so the most effective and least uncomfortable approach is used.

 Minimally invasive biopsies offer: